Last updated on April 16, 2025

 OTJ features just under 30 cards with the “commit a crime” text on them, while many other cards in the set count as committing crimes, including desert lands that ping an opponent when they enter the battlefield.
 The set’s bonus sheet, Breaking News, is made up entirely of cards that can commit crimes.

 Because there have been cards that target your opponent and their stuff since Alpha, you can say that crime has been part of Magic since the beginning.
-OTJ and its Commander precons turned committing a crime into a game action and feature cards that give you benefits for participating in crime.
+OTJ and its Commander precons turned committing a crime into a game action and feature cards that reward you for crimes.

 You could consider the behavior of committing crime as evergreen (can you imagine an MTG set with no cards that target your opponents or their things?), but the keyword action itself isn’t evergreen.